-With over 25 shows a year, the American University Museum always has something new and provocative scheduled, including Artists' Receptions, Gallery Talks, panel discussion, Kids@Katzen, guided tours, Yoga in the Galleries, concert series, and more!
+With over 25 exhibitions per year, the American University Museum always has something new and provocative scheduled, including Artists' Receptions, Gallery Talks, panel discussions, Kids@Katzen, guided tours, Yoga in the Galleries, concert series, and more!

 Visit the museum homepage for a list of upcoming events.

 Our email newsletter is the best way to stay updated on upcoming exhibitions, programs and events.

 - Gallery Talks

 Weekly Gallery Tours